pumbas600/Halpbot-v1/README.md

 ### 1.2 Setting up your bot class

 Halpbot is initialised from a `Bot` class.
-This class consists of 4 things of note:
+There are 4 things to note within this class:

 1. Your bot class must be annotated with `@Service` and `@Activator`.
-You can also add additional activators to enable the various features Halpbot has to offer such as `@UseButtons` and `@UseCommands`.
+You can also add additional activators to enable the various features Halpbot has to offer such as `@UseButtons`, `@UseCommands` and `@UseTriggers`.
-2. The bot class must implement the `Bot` interface.
+2. The class must implement the `Bot` interface and the required initialise method.
 3. Within the main method, you can call `HalpbotBuilder#build` with the bot class and the main args.
-This constructs your bot and automatically begins registering the actions defined by your bot.
+This constructs your bot and automatically begins registering commands, button actions, etc.
 4. The initialise method allows you create the JDABuilder and configure it as you would like, before returning it to be used by Halpbot to register additional event listeners.

 <details>